Free AI Tools for Excel to Help You Save Time

 7. GPT Excel

 GPTExcel focuses on generating spreadsheet formulas and automation scripts quickly.
 It creates calculations, database queries, and even VBA code using simple prompts.
 Finance users rely on it when handling modelling and repeated calculations.
-It is one of the best AI tools for Excel for analytical tasks and structured datasets.
+It is well suited for analytical tasks and structured datasets in Excel.
 Complex formulas can be created without advanced Excel expertise.

 • Advanced formula generation: Creates complex Excel formulas quickly.
 Useful for modelling and analysis.